VimDrones/Vimdrones-Docs/docs/designer.md

 6. Add color & effector to the drones
 7. Export the Drone Light Show data

+**Tips:**
+1. Remember to save a few more backups when designing
-Tips: If we select a music for the drone light show background music at first, we can create drone light effects based on the beat of the music.
+2. If we select a music for the drone light show background music at first, we can create drone light effects based on the beat of the music.
 The music data could influences the size or color of the Effector Object.
 So, it is very easy to grab every beat of music and let sound, light and electricity blend together perfectly.
 ![Vimdrones Designer Music Effector](/static/music-bar.gif "Vimdrones Designer Music Effector")
 ---